internetarchive/mediawiki-extension-archive-leaf/README.md

 # script to run after importing IA item as a new wiki page. item identifier is passed as an argument.
 $wgArchiveLeafImportScript = '/path/to/script';

-# target to rewrite archive.org links to (be sure to include url scheme, as shown)
+# target host to rewrite archive.org links to (be sure to include url scheme, as shown)
 $wgArchiveLeafArchiveOrgLinkTarget = 'http://localhost';
 ```